 Samaritan’s Purse distributes nearly 1,500 pairs of shoes to refugees who must battle harsh winter conditions

-Samaritan’s Purse continues to respond to the Syrian refugee crisis that has forced millions of men, women, and children to flee a bloody civil war in their homeland for safe refuge in neighboring countries throughout the region.Give Shoes and ClothesThe U.N. refugee agency estimates that in the past two months, about 63,000 Syrians have entered the Kurdish region of Iraq, bringing the total number of refugees there to at least 220,000.
+Samaritan’s Purse continues to respond to the Syrian refugee crisis that has forced millions of men, women, and children to flee a bloody civil war in their homeland for safe refuge in neighboring countries throughout the region.Give Shoes and ClothesThe U.N. refugee agency estimates that in the past two months, about 63,000 Syrians have entered northern Iraq, bringing the total number of refugees there to at least 220,000.

 Many reside in temporary camps across the country, living in makeshift tents and surviving on monthly food rations provided by the local government.

 But these struggling families who left almost everything behind lack other basic necessities such as quality shoes on their feet and warm clothing on their backs.
 With the harsh winter months approaching, this need is more urgent than ever.

 Recently Samaritan’s Purse managed a shoe distribution for Syrian refugees in a camp located about 30 minutes outside of Sulaymaniyah.
 The camp was established in mid-August in the town of Arbat, and there are currently about 350 families living in the camp.

 “Our first visit to the camp in Arbat revealed one immediate need,” said Hallie Powers, a member of the Samaritan’s Purse team.
 “The refugees desperately needed shoes.”

 In order to conduct a distribution, Samaritan’s Purse first had to meet with the mayor of Arbat to discuss our plans, as well as meet with two other humanitarian relief organizations that were making plans to distribute shoes in the same camp.

 “We were able to meet with the mayor, and he gave us approval to distribute the shoes,” Powers said.
 “We also had a chance to partner with the other organizations.”